ethan-funny/Google-Alfred3-Workflow/README.md

 ## Installation

-Download the [Google-Alfred3-Workflow.alfredworkflow](https://github.com/ethan-funny/Google-Alfred3-Workflow/raw/master/Google-Alfred3-Workflow.alfredworkflow) and import to Alfred 3.
+Download the [Google-Alfred3-Workflow.alfredworkflow](https://github.com/ethan-funny/Google-Alfred3-Workflow/raw/master/Google-Alfred3-Workflow.alfredworkflow) and import it to Alfred 3.

 ## Usage

+Before usage, make sure that you are using `Alfred 3`.

 Keyword `gs`: get google search results based on your query.